-One conclusion is that we could take a workable smaller reference camera and easily produce the same results on a camera with a sensor.
+One conclusion is that we could take a workable smaller reference camera and easily produce the same results on a camera with a larger sensor.
 But this “emulation” comes at a cost: we may be using a f/4 lens at f/8 just to get the same depth of field.
 And we would be using only 25% of the 160 k-electron full-well capacity (by operating at 400 ISO instead of the native 100 ISO) just to keep the shutter speed the same.
 So we are essentially either under-utilizing a fancy larger sensor camera or assuming a less technology challenging larger sensor camera.

-Using a sensor has the opposite problem: it demands a lens on the small camera that is unrealistically fast.
+Using a smaller sensor has the opposite problem: it demands a lens on the small camera that is unrealistically fast.
 And it assumes we have the technology to achieve unchanged full-well capacities within smaller pixels.
 If we did have that technology, we could presumably have made the full-frame camera perform better.

 So all this confirms in a roundabout way that large sensors can outperform small sensors or can alternatively match them using more straightforward technology.

 Falk Lumo’s equivalence criterion shows you with scientific rigor that you might spend more on a larger camera without achieving any visible benefits whatsoever.
 But if you maintain f-stop values with increasing sensor size (and accept or even welcome the smaller DoF) you can conceivably get better image quality using a larger sensor.